Some athletes fear for livelihood with Diamond League events at risk

 A new Diamond League format, which will be announced in detail later this month, will see the number of events brought down from 32 to 24 in an effort to create a faster-paced meeting that is more palatable to television viewers.

-Speculation is rife that field events like the discus and triple jump could be sidelined, and some of the world’s top athletes are objecting.
+Speculation is rife that field events such as the discus and triple jump could be sidelined, and some of the world’s top athletes are objecting.

 “Next year they could remove my biggest income,” Stunes Isene said.
 “I’m not mad at them but I hope they can understand throwers too.”